jakobkhansen/journal.nvim/README.md

 <details>
 <summary>Integrating with existing Neorg journal</summary>

-Some users might already be using Neorg and want to integrate with an existing journal there.
-The following configuration will simulate the default Neorg journal with the
-<code>strategy = nested</code> option.
+Some users might already be using Neorg journal and want to integrate with an existing journal there.
+The following configuration will simulate the default Neorg journal with the <code>strategy = nested</code> option.

 ```lua
 require("journal").setup({